LOCAL FOOD IS FRESHER, AND IT JUST TASTES BETTER

 Creekside Farm at Walnut Cove

 The agrihood is a new concept in urban design where a working farm becomes the centerpiece of the community, and residents gain a closer connection to nature and where their food comes from.
-Home sites (represented here by round hay bales) look down upon the vegetable gardens and animals in rolling pastures.
+The agrihood became the subject of a book, Carrots Don't Grow on Trees, that attempts to convince developers and real estate professionals about the importance of preserving farmland and community food production.
 Creekside Farm is one of the early examples of this trend toward an agrarian lifestyle.

 Excerpt from the book- Carrots Don't Grow on Trees: Building Sustainable and Resilient Communities